NICKADANS/BUPT-Algorithm-Code/README.md

 # BUPT-Algorithm-Code
-Some algorithm codes maybe useful
+Some algorithm codes from my homework but maybe useful